aleshaleksey/fansys23/09-races.md

 ___
 ### Vampire (level-10 template = 80)

-This represents a low-grade vampire.
-Its type is undead, but due to lack of points, it does not have all undead traits, because we can't afford them.
+Vampires are intelligent undead that still have blood in their veins.
+They are often portrayed as being tormented by eternal hunger for blood and carnal pleasures.
+Being cursed by the sun, they suffer from numerous weaknesses, which are compensated by the strength that their dark curse grants them.
+This template represents a true vampire.
+Its type is undead, and it has all necessary undead traits.

 - **Size**: Medium
 - **Stats**: (Str: +4, Dex: +2, Con: +2, Int: +2, Wis: +2, Cha: +4) (16 points)